micahcowan/bobbin/README.md

 - `.woz` disk format, and 13-sector support
 - Full graphics (not to the terminal) and sound emulation, of course
-- Emulate an enhanced Apple //e by default
-- Scriptable, on-the-fly modifications (via Lua?) to the emulated address space and registers, in response to memory reads, PC value, external triggers...
+- Scriptable, on-the-fly modifications (possibly via Lua?) to the emulated address space and registers, in response to memory reads, PC value, external triggers...
 - Use **bobbin** as a command-line disk editor, using real DOS or ProDOS under emulation to change the contents of a disk image
 - Use **bobbin** as a command-line compiler or assembler, by loading in your sources, running your favorite assembler (or what have you) in the emulated Apple, and then save the results back out